PressureandTime/batch/README.md

 - Account Holder Name must not be empty
 - Amount must be a positive decimal

+## Header validation mode

+By default, the app enforces strict header compliance exactly as defined in requirements.md:

+- Transaction Date
+- Account Number
+- Account Holder Name
+- Amount

+Matching is case-insensitive and trims/collapses whitespace.
+Synonyms are NOT accepted by default.

+If you need to accept a few common header variations, you can enable a permissive mode in code:

+- Location: src/config/csv-validation.ts
+- Flag: STRICT_HEADER_MODE (boolean)

+Modes:

+- STRICT (default, recommended for audits): Only canonical headers accepted
+- PERMISSIVE (opt-in): Also accept and normalize these synonyms:
+  - "Txn Date" → "Transaction Date"
+  - "Acct Number" → "Account Number"
+  - "Name" → "Account Holder Name"

+Note: End-to-end tests validate the default STRICT behavior.

+Where to switch header mode: src/config/csv-validation.ts (set STRICT_HEADER_MODE).

 See requirements.md for the full spec and extra examples.

 ## Notes